Contact (1997 American film): Development

-In December 1993, Warner Bros. hired George Miller to direct, and Contact commenced pre-production.
-Miller cast Jodie Foster in the lead role, approached Ralph Fiennes to play Palmer Joss and also considered casting Linda Hunt as the President of the United States.
+In December 1993, Warner Bros. hired George Miller to direct, and Contact entered pre-production.
+Actresses including Julia Roberts expressed interest in the role of Ellie.
+Miller considered Uma Thurman before he cast Jodie Foster.
+He approached Ralph Fiennes to play Palmer Joss, and considered casting Linda Hunt as the US president.

 In addition to having aliens put on a laser lighting display around Earth, another version of the Goldenberg scripts had an alien wormhole swallow up the planet, transporting Earth to the center of the galaxy.
-Miller also asked Goldenberg to rewrite Contact in an attempt to portray the Pope as a key supporting character.
-Warner Bros. was hoping to have the film ready for release by Christmas 1996, but under Miller's direction pre-production lasted longer than expected.
-The studio fired the director, blaming pushed-back start dates, budget concerns, and Miller's insistence that the script needed five more weeks of rewriting.
-Robert Zemeckis, who previously turned down the director's position, decided to accept the offer.
-Warner Bros. granted Zemeckis total artistic control and the right of final cut privilege.
-The director cast Matthew McConaughey as Palmer Joss; McConaughey dropped out of the lead role in The Jackal to take the role in Contact.
-Despite being diagnosed with myelodysplasia in 1994, Sagan continued to be involved in the production of the film.
+Miller also asked Goldenberg to rewrite Contact to portray the pope as a key supporting character.
+Warner Bros. was hoping to have the film ready for release by Christmas 1996, but pre-production lasted longer than expected.
+Warner Bros. fired Miller, blaming pushed-back start dates, budget concerns, and Miller's insistence that the script needed five more weeks of rewriting.

+Zemeckis decided to accept the offer to direct.
+Warner Bros. granted him total artistic control and final cut privilege.
+Zemeckis cast Matthew McConaughey as Palmer Joss; McConaughey dropped out of the lead role in The Jackal to take the role.
+Despite being diagnosed with myelodysplasia in 1994, Sagan remained involved in the production of the film.
 For the cast and main crew members, he conducted an academic conference that depicted a detailed history of astronomy.

-During the development of Contact, the production crew watched Stanley Kubrick's 2001: A Space Odyssey (1968) for inspiration.
+The production crew watched Stanley Kubrick's 2001: A Space Odyssey (1968) for inspiration.